gphat/babyvm/README.md

 ## Description

 Bob's code was easy to follow, but I was interested in seeing it work for myself.
-I though it would be useful to create a barebones projects for other interested in toying with a simple garbage collector.
+I though it would be useful to create a barebones projects for others interested in toying with a simple garbage collector.

 I also took the liberty of peppering some `printf`s around to report the status of various things.